 Before you meet with the full group, one man from the group may suggest a quick phone chat or an in-person meeting over coffee, just to get to know you a little, tell you more about the group, and to sus out why you're interested and what you want to get out of participating.
 This is not a test, just an opportunity to learn more and get a feeling for what the group is like.
 This almost always leads to an invitation to check out the group's next meeting.

 When you arrive at the first meeting, you'll be greeted by the men in the group and one or more of them will explain how things work.
 Nobody expects you to know the format, understand the culture, or have anything figured out.
 You're new, and the group knows that.
-Most groups have a quiet, comfortable energy from men who've been showing up together for a while tend to be at ease with each other, and that ease is usually contagious.
+Most groups have a quiet, comfortable energy — men who've been showing up together for a while tend to be at ease with each other, and that ease is usually contagious.

 You'll sit in a circle

 Men's groups meet in a circle.
 There are no rows, no head of the table, no hierarchy.
 Everyone is equal.
 Sometimes one man offers to 'lead' the meeting that evening, and this role usually rotates for equal participation and a chance for all men to practise leadership.
+Throughout the meeting, one man speaks at a time, often while holding a talking stick, and the others listen without interrupting.
+It's a simple format, but it creates something that's surprisingly rare: the experience of being genuinely heard, without judgement.

 You won't be forced to share anything